-9. Property implications
+Property implications

-9.1.
-No direct implications for Council property have been identified.
-The policies and proposals in the BCCS Review will apply to any Council land and property which is subject to a development proposal.
-Liaison with corporate and public sector landlords will be required on an ongoing basis and will need resourcing.
+4.21 There are no property implications directly arising from this report.
+The policies and proposals in the BCP will apply to any Council land and property which is subject to a development proposal.
+Liaison with corporate and public sector landlords will be required on an on-going basis.

-10. Health and wellbeing implications
+Health and wellbeing implications

-10.1 One of the objectives of plan making is to ensure that the siting of new developments contributes to the health and well-being of residents of the borough, for example by being located where they can be accessed by walking and cycling.
-Preparation of the BCCS Review includes the carrying out of an integrated Sustainability Appraisal, Equality Impact Assessment and Health Impact Assessment.
+4 .22 There are no health and wellbeing implications directly arising from this report.
+One of the objectives of plan making is to ensure that the siting of new developments contributes to the health and well-being of residents of the borough, for example by being located where they can be accessed by walking and cycling.
+Preparation of the BCP includes the carrying out of an integrated Sustainability Appraisal, Equality Impact Assessment and Health Impact Assessment.

-11. Staffing implications
+Staffing implications

-- 11.1 The Planning Policy Team in Regeneration and Development of the Economy and Environment Directorate will provide the majority of resources for Local Plan preparation and the overall management of plan production.
-Significant contributions on some matters will, however, also come from other teams within the Economy and Environment Directorate the Delivery & Development Team, Development Management and Transport Strategy.
-In some cases these other teams will take the lead on the preparation of individual documents or issues. - 11.2 The National Planning Policy Framework (NNPF) has recently been revised and this places new requirements on Councils, such the introduction of a 5 year housing delivery test, which if failed, requires
+4.23 The Planning Policy Team in Regeneration and Development of the Economy Environment & Communities Directorate will provide the majority of resources for Local Plan preparation and the overall management of plan production.
+Significant contributions on some matters will, however, also come from other teams within the Directorate.
+In some cases these other teams will take the lead on the preparation of individual documents or issues.